CookbookCompass/webweavers/Documents/design.md

  - Preconditions: User is on any page with access to the search bar.
  - Main Flow: The user inputs a search term related to their interest (e.g., "chicken curry").
  - Postconditions: The website processes the search and displays relevant recipes.
+ - Requirement: Entering a keyword and viewing search results aligns with the requirement for users to be able to view a grid/list of recipes based on a search - Functional Requirements 3.1 (Search results page).

 2. User Views List of Recipes with Matching Keywords
  - Primary Actor: User
  - Preconditions: User has entered a keyword in the search bar.
  - Main Flow: The website displays a list or grid of recipes that match the search criteria.
  - Postconditions: User can browse through the list of recipes.
+ - Requirement: Displaying recipes matching the search criteria fulfills the requirement for recipe cards showing relevant information - Functional Requirements 3.3 (Search Results Page).

 3. User Applies Filters to Refine Search Results
  - Primary Actor: User
  - Preconditions: User has searched for a recipe and views the results.
  - Main Flow: The user applies various filters (e.g., cuisine, ingredients) to narrow down the search results.
  - Postconditions: The website updates the list of recipes based on the selected filters.
+ - Requirement: Applying filters to refine search results corresponds to the requirement for an advanced filter section to refine search results - Functional Requirements 3.2 (Search results page).

 4. User Clicks on Recipe Card to View Recipe Details
  - Primary Actor: User
  - Preconditions: User is viewing a list of recipes.
  - Main Flow: The user selects a recipe by clicking on its card.
  - Postconditions: The website navigates to the detailed recipe page.
+ - Requirement: This use case is a direct match with the requirement to display detailed information on the recipe information page - Functional Requirements 5 (Recipe Information Page).

 ![Recipe Cards](https://github.com/CookbookCompass/webweavers/assets/149122197/280e8ff3-b0f2-48c3-9a45-eddd24ec9e6d)